 Accommodation: Where to Stay in Medford

-In the mid-Willamette Valley of Central Oregon, Corvallis is a bustling city surrounded by a fertile landscape.
-The sprawling campus of Oregon State University is the heartbeat of Corvallis culture.
+Corvallis is a bustling city surrounded by a fertile landscape in the mid-Willamette Valley of Central Oregon.
+And the sprawling campus of Oregon State University is the heartbeat of Corvallis culture.

 Oregon State University has more than a 150-year history in the city.
 Today, this acclaimed institution caters to the community and students alike.
 Fun things to check out on campus include historic tours and energetic Beaver athletic events.
 The university also adds a youthful appeal to the city.
 The downtown streets on the weekend often attest to this spry spirit.